Meron akong kwento.

 In the ‘80s, America was on the cusp of the Reagan administration’s incendiary policies, racial profiling, and police brutality that incited countless riots, followed by widely publicized cases of bigoted rulings.

 Rap groups like Southern California’s Native Guns and the Seattle-based Blue Scholars were among the first Fil-Am hip-hop acts abroad.
 Native Guns emcees Kiwi and Bambu demonstrated the oppressive effects of classism and capitalism in the working class that immigrants and their families can strongly identify with.
-Through gangsta rap, Native Guns reflected their tribulations, uninhibited.
+Through gangsta rap, Native Guns reflected their own diaspora, uninhibited.

 In one of their earlier songs, they lamented, “The ones who run the country look nothing like you and me / So they patrol the community, cage us into poverty / Feed you television so you'll know that you're an anomaly / That means you're different.”